-The free transfer: often used by clubs when the purse strings are tight.
+Top 5 of the best free transfers: often used by clubs when the purse strings are tight.
 Managers working to a budget will scour the market for a glimmer of hope.
-Players deemed no longer worthy of a new contract, now desperately seeking a team of similar quality.
+Players deemed no longer worthy of a new contract desperately seek a team of similar quality.

 However, it’s not all doom and gloom.
 The opportunity is there to discover a diamond in the rough.
 It’s not unusual to find players running their contracts down amidst unrest in the camp.
 Pariahs from the big clubs will actively seek talented individuals nearing contract end to double their wages.
 A club’s prized asset may view it as the only option after a rubbished transfer request.

-In light of the more attractive end of the free-agent market, @SamIngram_ looks at the five best free transfers to have graced clubs without taking a hit on the pocket.
+In light of the more attractive end of the free-agent market, and in no particular order, we’ll look at the top 5 free transfers to have graced clubs without taking a hit on the pocket.

 ANDREA PIRLO – AC MILAN TO JUVENTUS